Raziel (Legacy of Kain): In video games

-Raziel is introduced in Legacy of Kain: Soul Reaver as a vampire sired by the spiritually-corrupted despot Kain, the first of Kain's six lieutenants, and his second-in-command.
-He surpasses Kain, who - ostensibly motivated by jealously - condemns Raziel to death.
+Raziel is introduced in Legacy of Kain: Soul Reaver as a vampire sired by the spiritually corrupted despot Kain, the first of Kain's six lieutenants, and his second-in-command.
+He surpasses Kain, who - ostensibly motivated by jealousy - condemns Raziel to death.
 Raziel is resurrected by The Elder God, and traverses Nosgoth (the fictional setting of the series), embarking on a quest for vengeance.
 He confronts Kain, who attacks him with his legendary blade, the Soul Reaver; the Reaver mysteriously shatters when it strikes Raziel.
 The spirit formerly captive within the sword binds itself to Raziel, becoming his symbiotic weapon—the wraith-blade.
 Raziel discovers that, when they were human, he and the other lieutenants were the leaders of the ancient vampire-hunting Sarafan brotherhood; Kain found their corpses and raised them, unwitting, as vampires, in a calculated act of blasphemous irony.
 Raziel kills Kain's remaining lieutenants and tracks him down again, but is cheated of revenge when Kain activates a time machine and slips into Nosgoth's past.

 In Soul Reaver 2, while in pursuit of Kain, Raziel explores the past, learning more of his own history as a former member of the Sarafan, and discovering Kain's ultimate goal—to restore balance to Nosgoth.Kain: If you truly believe in free will, Raziel, now is the time to prove it.
 Kill me now, and we both become pawns of history, dragged down the path of an artificial destiny.
 I was ordained to assume the role of Balance Guardian in Nosgoth, while you were destined to be its savior.
 But the map of my fate was redrawn by Moebius, and so in turn was yours...
 Kain had Raziel executed in Soul Reaver in order to create a temporal paradox.
 By exploiting Raziel's unique free will, Kain can defy the course of history and alter time.
 In hopes of learning more about his destiny, Raziel time travels back to the era of the Sarafan, where the ancient vampire Janos Audron gifts him the Reaver—a younger version of the Soul Reaver blade, before it housed a ravenous spirit.
 However, they are ambushed by the Sarafan leaders, including Raziel's former self, who slays Janos.
 Raziel renounces his heritage by using the Reaver to kill his former comrades and his younger self, thus providing the corpses for Kain to turn into vampires in the future.
 The Reaver then turns against Raziel, and he realizes that the entity destined to become trapped within the blade has always been him; the sword shattered against him in Soul Reaver because it could not consume its own soul.
 Kain saves Raziel from being absorbed by the Reaver, but this causes a temporal paradox which changes Nosgoth's history for the worse, and only postpones Raziel's fate.